Research & Practice

 Trans-composition (2021–2025)

-Trans-composition was the first immersive work within this research trajectory to arrive at a coherent structural form.
+Trans-composition was the first immersive work in this research trajectory to achieve a coherent structural form.
 It became a foundation, not as a conclusion, but as a beginning for what followed.

 • Spatial return as an embodied reorientation mechanism